If you’re anything like me, accumulating homeschool supplies and books is so much fun. But organizing it all can be a headache!

-Crayons, pens, pencils, scissors, glue sticks, calculators, rulers, protractors, and a variety of other little supplies need a place, too.
-To store these, use a crate cover with pockets, look for small baskets that can hook over the edges of the crate, make small bags with velcro loops that can attach through the holes of the crate, or line the bottom of a small crate with a piece of cardboard.
+When organizing homeschool resources, don’t forget that crayons, pens, pencils, scissors, glue sticks, calculators, rulers, protractors, and a variety of other little supplies need a place, too.
+To store these, use a crate cover with pockets, look for small baskets that can hook over the edges of the crate, make small bags with Velcro loops that can attach through the holes of the crate, or line the bottom of a small crate with a piece of cardboard.

 E-books can be a huge blessing for a book-loving family with limited shelf space.
 You can also often borrow digital versions of books, saving both space and money.
 Completed work can also be stored digitally!
 Scan or snap a picture of a project, a lesson plan tear-out sheet, or even that math lesson you are afraid of losing.
 Create folders on your computer or in the cloud to keep everything organized until you need it to grade a paper, create a portfolio, or build a transcript.
 You can also have your older students complete writing assignments on the computer to reduce the need for paper or notebooks.

 When it comes time to decide how to store non-consumables for future usage, easily stackable, small to medium plastic storage tubs are a space saving option.
 For additional space saving, consider storage options that can serve double-duty as furniture or easily slide under a bed or couch.